Bytes and Bits

 Sam Wilson

-The ray-tracing aspect of WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations is what makes it stand out for me.
+Book club discussion: WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations - chapter 18 thoughts?

 Sam Wilson